Sreeja-coder/Information-Retrieval-Project/Readme.md

 ▪ Category
 ▪ Title
 ▪ Brand
-We used Electronics dataset to b
+We used Electronics dataset to build our model.

+Methodolgy:
+The developed IR model includes the following components:
+▪ Data Fetch and Pre-processing
+▪ Descriptions (Description, category, title, brand)
+▪ Question
+▪ Query
+▪ TF – IDF
+▪ Cosine Similarity and Ranking
+▪ BM25
+▪ Evaluation of this IR model will be discussed in the later sections.